dfelinto/blender-manual/manual/modeling/meshes/uv/editing.rst

 You could pin the UVs that correspond to the midline, then align them on the X axis, and they will stay in that location.

+The sculpting tools, *Pinch* and *Relax*, will not move any pinned UVs.
+This allows you to pin the borders, or around interior holes, and gives even more control to the sculpt tools.

-Pinning also work great with the Live Unwrap tool.
-If you pin two or more UVs, with Live Unwrap on, dragging pinned UVs will interactively unwrap the model.
+Pinning also works great with the *Live Unwrap* tool.
+If you pin two or more UVs, with *Live Unwrap* on, moving or scaling the pinned UVs will interactively unwrap the model.
+You can even use the *Grab* sculpting tool to move the pinned UVs.
 This helps with fitting a UV island to a certain shape or region.